steemit/whitepaper/whitepaper.md

 Steem is designed to enable effective micropayments for all kinds of contribution by changing the economic equation.
 Readers no longer have to decide whether or not they want to pay someone from their own pocket,  instead they can vote content up or down and Steem will use their votes to determine individual rewards.
 This means that people are given a familiar and widely used interface and no longer face the cognitive, financial, and opportunity costs associated traditional micropayment and tipping platforms.

 Voting input from community members is critical for Steem to accurately allocate payments to contributors.
 Voting can therefore be viewed as a crucial contribution and worthy of rewards on its own.
-Some platforms, such as Slashdot, use meta-moderation as a way to rank and reward honest moderators.
+Some platforms, such as Slashdot, use meta-moderation[^fn3] as a way to rank and reward honest moderators.
 Steem chooses to reward those who contribute the most to the total promotion of a piece of content and rewards the voters proportional to the ultimate reward paid to the content creator.

 # Ways to Contribute